On Distance Preserving and Sequentially Distance Preserving Graphs: Introduction

 \section{Introduction}

 The distance between two vertices in a graph plays an important role in many areas of graph theory.
-Moreover, computing distances in graphs is integral to many real-world applications, especially in areas such as network and optimisation theory.
-Computing distances between vertices in large graphs is extremely expensive, such as in social networks with millions of vertices.
-It is often desirable to know the distances between vertices in subgraphs of the original graph.
-However, this requires recomputing all the distances.
-One solution to this problem would be to find subgraphs where the distances between all vertices is equal to their distance in the original graph.
-Such a subgraph is called \emph{isometric}.
-Isometric subgraphs have been used to study network clustering, see \cite{NF2, nussbaum2013clustering}.
+Moreover, computing graph distances is integral to many real-world applications, especially in areas such as optimisation theory.
+Computing distances between vertices in large graphs is extremely expensive, such as social networks with millions of vertices.
+It is often desirable to know the distances between vertices in subgraphs of the original graph, yet this requires recomputing all the distances.
+One solution to this problem is to consider subgraphs where the distances between all vertices is equal to their distance in the original graph, such a subgraph is called \emph{isometric}.

 In this framework all graphs are finite, non-empty, simple and connected, unless assumed otherwise.
-A graph $G$ is \emph{distance preserving}, for which we use the abbreviation dp, if $G$ has an isometric subgraph of every possible order.
+A graph $G$ is \emph{distance preserving} if $G$ has an isometric subgraph of every possible order.
 The notion of distance preserving graphs is a generalisation of \emph{distance-hereditary} graphs, where a graph is distance-hereditary if every connected induced subgraph is isometric.
 Distance-hereditary graphs where first introduced by Howorka in~\cite{howorka1977characterization} and have since been studied in various papers, see~\cite{bandelt1986distance, damiand2001simple, hammer1990completely}.
-Distance-hereditary graphs have many nice properties, for example they are known to be perfect graphs, see~\cite{d1988distance,golumbic2000clique}.
+Distance-hereditary graphs have many nice properties, for example they are known to be perfect graphs \cite{golumbic2000clique}, and many NP-hard problems have polynomial time solutions on distance-hereditary graphs, such as finding dominating sets \cite{d1988distance}, Hamiltonian cycles \cite{hsieh2002efficient}, and optimal communication trees \cite{esfahanian1993distance}.
+The set of distance-hereditary graphs is a subset of distance preserving graphs, and the less restrictive definition of distance preserving graphs allows for more complex structure.

-The definition of a distance-preserving graph is similar to the one for distance-hereditary graphs, but is less restrictive.
-Because of this distance preserving graphs can have a more complex structure than distance-hereditary ones.
-In fact, it is conjectured in~\cite{NF2} that almost all graphs are distance preserving.
-So far few results have been proven on distance preserving graphs, although many conjectures exist in the literature, see~\cite{khalifeh2015distance, NF2, Zah15}.
+Isometric subgraphs play an important role in metric graph theory, which is the study of classes of graphs satisfying certain properties of classical metric geometries, see \cite{bandelt2008metric}.
+Metric graph theory, and thus isometric subgraphs, has important applications in a variety of areas, including geometric group theory, concurrency and learning theory, and combinatorial optimisation \cite{linial1995geometry}.